emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 That's why good `decomposition is important <https://martinfowler.com/bliki/EtymologyOfRefactoring.html>`__.
 That's why good encapsulation and abstraction are important.

-If code is not readable, has a bad code navigation, a bad decomposition, a lot of code smells, hight coupling, low cohesion, violates SRP, OCP principles, has poor test coverage, doesn't uses type hinting and doesn't allow to use automated refactoring, then this code slows rate of development for 91% of time of the whole team.
+If the code is not readable, has bad code navigation, bad decomposition, a lot of code smells, hight coupling, low cohesion, violates SRP, OCP principles, has poor test coverage, doesn't uses type hinting and doesn't allow to use automated refactoring, then this code slows rate of development for 91% of time of the whole team.

 Thus, each developer in the team MUST be a senior developer.
-The best way to achieve it is the XP by Kent Beck.
+The best way to achieve it is to use XP of Kent Beck.

 Experience sharing is the rule №1 for the high-skilled team.
 If your team still has a junior developer after two months, your team needs a better manager.